Here is a useful link: 8 Tips for Shooting Modern Super 8

 The turnaround time for this type of processing can take up to 3 months, and there is no guarantee that an image will be produced because of the age of the film and the alternative process involved.
 Check with a sales associate for more information.

-Turnaround times are schedule permitting and may vary based on the volume of film, your output options, etc. But 2 days is or average turn-around.
+Turnaround times are schedule permitting and may vary based on the volume of film, your output options, etc.

 We do offer same day turn arounds at an additional rush charge per run.
 These rush services are not guaranteed and the fee will not be charged if we are unable to perform the services within the requested timeframe.